 Did you know how a tiger hunts animals?

-They always search for their food alone.
-For forage, they come out after dark.
-They always struck animals’ necks and heads.
-Tigers can walk quietly because they have soft toes.
+They always hunt for food alone.
+They come out after dark to hunt.
+They always strike the animals’ necks and heads.
+Tigers can walk quietly because they have soft pads on the toes.
 In search of a meal, they wander around 6–12 miles in the dark.
-They don’t eat food at hunting sites.
-They are capable of covering their food when they do not need it.
-They need not eat daily.
-Once a week, a meal is more than sufficient for them.
+They don’t eat at the hunting sites.
+They are capable of covering their food when they do not finish it.

 What is unique about every tiger?